 “Fifty years after the Soweto Uprising, the responsibility remains ours to create meaningful pathways that connect education, skills, employability and economic participation for every young South African.”

-The webinar centres on five interconnected themes shaping youth participation in the energy and water sectors.
+The webinar explored five interconnected themes shaping youth participation in the energy and water sectors.

 Building relevant skills for the future economy — artisan development, TVET strengthening and occupational training aligned to sector demand.